 6 ways to offer a superior experience with embedded analytics

 We live in an increasingly data-driven world.
-With data everywhere in our lives, the expectation to access meaningful information when making business decisions has only grown—and your applications are no exception.
+With data everywhere in our lives, the expectation and the need to access meaningful information when making business decisions has only grown—and your applications are no exception.

-Monetizing your data or embedding analytics into your core products are great ways to facilitate insights and provide meaningful data when and where your customers need it.
-Whether you’re a software provider adding analytics to your amazing products, or an organization offering data to your partners or customers, you can add value by integrating rich, analytical capabilities into your applications, portals, and services.
+Monetizing your data or embedding analytics into your core products are great ways to facilitate and provide data and insights when and where your customers need it.
+Whether you’re a software provider adding analytics to your amazing products, or an organization offering data to your partners or customers, you can add value by integrating rich analytical capabilities into your applications, portals, and services.

 1. Empower customers with self-service analytics

 Ease of use and interactivity are key to providing the self-service that customers expect from modern business intelligence.
 Today’s solutions also enable analytics use cases with previously challenging sources and quantities of data, including IoT and geospatial data.
-Robust modern platforms natively connect to and surface data that matters for decision-making, and features like predictive analytics can help to provide a more complex and meaningful analysis through a simpler, intuitive user interface.
+Robust modern platforms natively connect to and surface data that matters for decision-making, and AI-driven features like predictive analytics and natural language querying can help to provide a more complex and meaningful analysis through simple, intuitive user interfaces.

-2. Provide a continuous look, feel, and flow
+2. Provide a seamless look, feel, and flow

 The most tightly integrated embedded solutions don’t just maintain consistent branding, but thoughtfully keep users in their workflow.
-Customize your embedded analytics solution beyond the color scheme with custom modifications like sliders and buttons that tie the visual analytic exploration nicely into your application or site functions.
+Think beyond color schemes and further customize your embedded analytics solution with custom modifications like sliders and buttons that tie the visual analytic exploration nicely into your application or site functions.
 You can white-label embedded analytics or integrate them directly to bring data to life right in your application—and in context.